-In 2020 and 2019, we granted our chief executive officer 45,928 shares and 58,738 shares, respectively, of restricted common stock with a grant date fair value of \$0.5 million and \$0.7 million, respectively, and 275,569 and 352,427, respectively, of performance-based restricted stock units with a grant date fair value of \$0.1 million and \$1.7 million, respectively.
+In 2020, we granted 314,957 shares of restricted common stock with a total grant date fair value of \$3.4 million to our employees.
+One third of the shares vested as of the grant date and one third vested on each of the first and second anniversaries of the grant date.
+In 2020, we granted 52,735 shares of fully vested common stock with a grant date fair value of \$0.5 million to members of our Board of Directors.
+In 2020, we granted our chief executive officer 45,928 shares of restricted common stock with a grant date fair value of \$0.5 million and 275,569 of performance-based restricted stock units with a grant date fair value of \$0.1 million.
 One quarter of the restricted common stock vest on the grant date and one quarter vest on each of the first, second and third anniversaries of the grant date.
 The performance-based restricted stock units vest at the end of a four-year performance period based on our achievement of certain total stockholder return objectives.
-In 2021 and 2020, previously granted performance-based restricted stock units of 448,980 and 421,348 units, respectively, fully vested based on achieving the performance objectives for the four-year periods ended December 31, 2020 and 2019, respectively.
-The 448,980 and 421,348 fully vested units were net settled for 229,083 and 215,014, respectively, of common shares in 2021 and 2020, respectively.
-In 2020 and 2019, we also granted our chief executive officer 313,152 shares and 246,508 shares, respectively, of performance-based restricted stock with a grant date fair value of \$2.9 million and \$3.0 million, respectively, as a result of achieving goals related to the integration of the Acquisition.
+In 2020, we also granted our chief executive officer 313,152 shares of performance-based restricted stock with a grant date fair value of \$2.9 million as a result of achieving goals related to the integration of the Acquisition.
 The performance-based restricted stock vest in full three years after the grant date.
-In 2020, we withheld 175,102 shares from the net settlement of previously granted performance-based restricted stock that vested in 2020 for payment of withholding taxes.